TAMS-Group/bio_ik/README.md

   roscd
   cd src
   git clone https://gogs.crossmodal-learning.org/TAMS/bio_ik.git
+  roscd
   catkin_make
   ```
 * Configure Moveit to use bio-ik as the kinematics solver
-* Use Moveit or your own programs to move your robot.
+* Use Moveit to plan and execute motions or use your own code
+  together with `move_group` node to move your robot.

 ## Basic Usage

-For best compatibility with existing code, the bio-ik algorithm
+For ease of use and compatibility with existing code,
-is encapsulated as a kinematics plugin for Moveit
+the bio-ik algorithm is encapsulated as a Moveit kinematics plugin.
-and can be used as a direct replacement of the default Orocos/KDL-based IK solver.
+Therefore, bio-ik can be used as a direct replacement of
+the default Orocos/KDL-based IK solver.
-That is, given the name of an end-effector and a 6-DOF target pose,
+Given the name of an end-effector and a 6-DOF target pose,
-bio-ik will search a valid robot joints configuration that reaches the given target.
+bio-ik will search a valid robot joint configuration that reaches the given target.

-In our tests (see below), bio-ik regularly outperformed the Orocos solver
-both in terms of success rate and solution time.
+In our tests (see below), both in terms of success rate and solution time,
+bio-ik regularly outperformed the Orocos [1] solver
+and is competitive with trac-ik [2].
 The bio-ik algorithm can also be used for high-DOF system like robot snakes,
 and it will automatically converge to the best approximate solutions
 for low-DOF arms where some target poses are not reachable exactly.